Media Studies and Production MA

 3. A production portfolio that includes professionally or academically produced video, audio or web material.
 Please submit an academic essay that explains how theory and research inform the production portfolio, indicating your role in the production, where the material was produced, and the date.

 Transfer Credit: Up to 8 credits of graduate coursework may be transferred into the master's program, subject to the approval of the department's Graduate Faculty.
-To request the transfer of credits, a student must complete and submit a "Request for Transfer of Graduate Credit" form, found in TUportal under the Tools tab within “University Forms,” to the Lew Klein College of Media and Communication's Graduate Office during the first term of matriculation so that her/his future curriculum can be properly planned.
+To request the transfer of credits, a student must complete and submit a "Request for Transfer of Graduate Credit" form, found in TUportal under the Tools tab within "University Forms," to Klein's Office of Research and Graduate Studies during the first term of matriculation so that their future curriculum can be properly planned.
 Additional details on credit transfer are available in the MA manual.
 The maximum number of credits a student may transfer is 8.

 Program Requirements